OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Data_preparation/Data_aggregation/README.md

 ### Generic code

-The files in this folder can be used to support an example of aggregating the times of a dataset.
+The files in this folder can be used to support an example aggregating the times of a dataset.
-Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a data node operation or a coordination node operation for a Cox model.
+Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute an aggregation of individuals for a data node.

 ## Data requirements